 Touchstone Files

-For an Interconnect Model using File_TS with N ports, N shall match the number of ports present in the data of the associated Touchstone 1.x file, or the value associated with the [Number of Ports] keyword in the associated Touchstone 2 file.
+For an Interconnect Model using File_TS with N ports, N equals the number of ports present in the data of the associated Touchstone 1.x file, or the value associated with the [Number of Ports] keyword in the associated Touchstone 2 file.
 The Number_of_terminals entry in the Interconnect Model shall be an integer equal to N+1.
 Terminal rules are described below:

 The EDA tool shall use the pin_name or signal_name specified for the associated Terminal “N+1” entry as the reference node for each of the N ports.
 For an Interconnect Model with N ports, the Terminals and Ports are associated as follows: